CreditCube Review: Read This Before You Borrow

 • Your Social Security Number and the desired loan amount

 You’ll then need to agree to their terms of use and privacy policy before applying.
-You should hear back within a day or two at which point you’ll be sent the terms of your agreement including the loan amount and interest rate.
-All the information you provided must be entered with no guarantee you’ll receive a loan from CreditCube.
+You should hear back within a day or two, at which point you’ll be sent the terms of your agreement, including the loan amount and interest rate.
+All the information you provided must be entered without guarantee you’ll receive a loan from CreditCube.

 Don’t start the application unless you’re 100% committed to completing it.
 CreditCube may use programs that track keystrokes on their website, allowing the company to gather your information even if you don’t actually submit a loan application.